TimKuijpers2002/Data-API-Application/README.md

 ### Run Application

-- The application can be run using docker you only need to add a dockerfile and create a docker image
+- The application can run using docker you only need to add a dockerfile and create a docker image
 > **Docker can be installed before trying to run the application**

 ### Development: